eltoroit/LDS_Interview/interview.md

 **READER:** This is pretty simple, but what if I do not want a modal window?
 Do I need Apex?

 **ELTORO:** That's actually a very good question...
 You need Apex if you want to work with multiple records but there are several ways of using LDS (Lightning Data Service) to work with one record and have more power over the UI.
-Let’s take a look at some more examples…
+Let’s take a look at some more examples...

 # ~~Component: Force / Record View~~ (Deprecated)